mqvallieres/mqvlab_website/content/projects.en.md

 # Research should be impactful, novel and exciting.
 What will you discover?
 &nbsp;
 &nbsp;
-## Identification of new immunotherapy targets
+## Project 1: Identification of new immunotherapy targets
 #### (mostly wet lab)
 A set of new cancer therapies rely on the targeting of markers present at the surface of cancer cells via the genetic engineering of cytotoxic